HaoyangChen/rest-service/README.md

 Step 2: Built a jar package of the project using the Maven package build in IntelliJ IDEA

-Step 3: Containerize the project by building an image and tagging it as springio/rest-service
+Step 3: Containerize the project by building an image and tagging it as springio/rest-service using the command `docker build -t springio/rest-service .`
+You can use the command `docker images` to check the images and use the command `java -jar target/rest-service-0.0.1-SNAPSHOT.jar` to run the RESTful web service.

+Step 4: Finally, run the command `docker run -p 8080:8080 springio/rest-service` to actually run the image you just built.
+Visit `http://localhost:8080/greeting`